Q: What do you call that thing that’s located to the right of the water fountains in the Fitness Center?

 Q: Who will have access to SU's new Fitness Center?

 A: The current membership policies for the Connolly Center will apply to the Fitness Center.
 As a quick summary, faculty and staff will continue to enjoy free membership in the center, as will their legally domiciled adults (LDAs) and dependents.
-You can visit MEMBERSHIP for the complete membership guidelines for faculty, staff, students and alumni.

 Q: As we all know, one of the great perks of working at SU during the summer is Free Coffee Monday (along with Early Friday).
 All that faculty and staff need to do is bring their IDs to either Cherry Street or the Bottom Line to take advantage of this great offer.
 Which got The Commons wondering–just how many free cups of drip coffee or tea did Bon Appétit dispense last summer?
 But rather than give you the answer, let's make it a guessing game.
 Send your answer to The Commons.
 The closest guess (you can go over or under) will win a Commons baseball cap.
 Stay tuned for the answer and the winner.
 And keep enjoying those free cups of coffee or tea on Mondays through Aug.
 29!